awslabs/aws-encryption-sdk-specification/tenets.md

 ## Motivation

-Though expressing intent at the call site makes the AWS Encryption SDK (ESDK) more verbose it makes function calls obviously correct by construction.
+Although expressing intent at the call site makes the AWS Encryption SDK (ESDK) more verbose, it also makes function calls obviously correct by construction.

 As a developer gets more experience with a library they will remember